Disc Herniation Treatment, Symptoms and Care

-A herniated disk is when any of the rubbery cushions, known as discs or disks, slips, ruptures or pushes out.
+A herniated disk is when any of the rubbery cushions (known as discs or disks) slips, ruptures or is pushed out.
 Anyone experiencing severe back pain should immediately see a doctor, because this type of injury could require medical treatment and/or rehabilitative care.

 Disk Herniation Symptoms

 Some victims of a slipped, ruptured or herniated disc experience very few symptoms.
-Others, however, require surgery because of the amount of pain they are experiencing.
-A herniated disc can damage nearby nerves resulting in numbness, severe pain and weakness in an arm or leg.
+Others, however, require surgery because of the sheer amount of pain they are experiencing from their disk herniation injury.

-Difference Between Herniated and Bulging
+Difference Between Herniated Disc and Bulging Disk

 A bulging disk is one that extends outside the space it normally occupies.
 The part of the disk that bulges in a bulging disk injury is typically the outer layer.
 This is part of the aging process, but it can occur at any age.

 A protrusion of the softer inner cartilage often affects one distinct area of the disk.
 This type of injury is less common than a bulging disk, but when it does occur, it can be very painful.

-Causes of Disc Herniation
+What Causes a Disc Herniation Injury?

 Our spinal disks even become less flexible as we age as they lose some of their water content.
 Herniated disc injuries, however, are not always just a part of aging.

 For some, a disc herniation injury can be sudden and painful.
-Workers who are required to lift heavy objects, for example, may suffer disc herniation by using their back muscles instead of their leg and thigh muscles.
+Workers who are required to lift heavy objects, for example, may suffer disk herniation by using their back muscles instead of their leg and thigh muscles.

-Those particularly at risk of suffering from disc herniation include middle-age adults who are beginning to experienced age-related degeneration, individuals with excessive body fat and workers with physically demanding jobs.
+Those particularly at risk of suffering from disk herniation include middle-age adults who are beginning to experienced age-related degeneration, individuals with excessive body fat and workers with physically demanding jobs.

-When to Seek Medical Attention
+When to Seek Medical Attention for Your Disk Herniation

 In such cases of herniation, emergency surgery will be needed.
 Anyone experiencing back pain should look into their medical options, but those who are suffering from the following symptoms should see a doctor immediately: